samtragesser/Advanced-Econometrics-II/README.md

 # Advanced-Econometrics-II

 This repository includes projects and assignments completed in part of the curriculum of Cal Poly's Master's of Science in Quantitative Economics.
-Completed Winter 2022.
+All projects and code replications were completed using MATLAB and .mlx files.
+Course completed Winter 2022.

 ## Course Description
 Economic models offer deep insight into economic behavior and outcomes.
 If we approach observed